rmsidebottom/Red-Team-Scripts/README.md

 # Red-Team-Scripts
-Scripts to break and exploit systems.
+Scripts to break and exploit stuff.